protocolguild/documentation/docs/7-anticipated-concerns.md

 **Why hasn't anyone built this before?**
 - It's unlikely that one project from the ecosystem would have the capacity to take responsibility for all the coordination efforts related to collecting and maintaining a list of contributors.
 If it did happen, the project would eventually find themselves with an immense amount of power as the gatekeeping curator.
-- The tech did not exist until now (Astrodrop).
+- The contacts did not exist until now (0xSplits).
 - Core devs are largely too focused on other things to coordinate such an effort

 **Broadly, how will this design fail?**